Sable (tincture)

 In heraldry, sable (/ˈseɪbəl/) is the tincture equivalent to black.
 It is one of the five dark tinctures called colours.

 Sable is portrayed in heraldic hatching by criss-crossing perpendicular lines.
-Sable is indicated by the abbreviation s. or sa. when a coat of arms is tricked.
+Sable is indicated by the abbreviation s. or sa. when a coat of arms is tricked; sometimes sable areas are simply filled in black instead of being hatched or tricked.